Meiguro/simplyjs/README.md

 var UI = require('ui');
 ````

 The basic block to build user interface is the [Card].
 A Card is a type of [Window] that occupies the entire screen and allows you to display some text in a pre-structured way: a title at the top, a subtitle below it and a body area for larger paragraphs.
-Cards can be made scrollable to display large quantities of information, you can also add images next to the title, subtitle or in the body area.
+Cards can be made scrollable to display large quantities of information.
+You can also add images next to the title, subtitle or in the body area.

 ````js
 var window = new UI.Card({